Knowledge

 Sync issues and merge request discussions from GitLab.

-Indexed: issues, merge requests, and their comments from GitLab.com or self-hosted GitLab instances.
+Indexed: issues, merge requests, their comments, and (optionally) Markdown files from GitLab.com or self-hosted GitLab instances.
 System-generated notes (assignment changes, label updates, etc.) are filtered out.

 Authentication: a personal access token.